Muriel Matters: Work in Scotland

-Matters was presented with a most unusual souvenir after a meeting in Perth, Tayside in May: amongst the missiles thrown at her was a hambone, and this was later inscribed 'N.U.W.S.S., Perth 20-6-13' and presented to her.
-Dr Elsie Inglis presided over a meeting when Matters was the speaker in Edinburgh in November 1913.
-In December, Matters spoke in Nairn on the subject of 'women in social and political evolution'.
-Matters made a number of other appearances in Scotland in the first six months of 1914; for instance in Musselburgh in June where she dealt 'most effectively' with the subject of women's suffrage.
+Matters was presented with a most unusual souvenir after a meeting in Perth, Tayside in May.
+Among the missiles thrown at her was a hambone, which was later inscribed "N.U.W.S.S., Perth 20-6-13" and presented to her.
+Dr Elsie Inglis presided over a meeting in Edinburgh in November 1913, at which Matters was the speaker.
+In December, Matters spoke in Nairn on the subject of "women in social and political evolution".
+She made a number of other appearances in Scotland in the first six months of 1914, for instance, in Musselburgh in June when she dealt "most effectively" with the subject of women's suffrage.

-Marriage

-In September 1913, Matters became engaged to marry William Arnold Porter, a divorced Bostonian dentist, at the fourth time of asking.
-In those days it was controversial to marry a divorcee, and rumour was he had left his wife for her.
-The couple married on 15 October 1914.
-She subsequently became known as Muriel Matters-Porter.
-The couple did not have children.

 Objection to the First World War

-In June 1915, one year after the outbreak of World War I, Matters declared her opposition to the war in an address entitled "The False Mysticism of War".
-In essence, she argued that war is not a successful problem solving mechanism and justifications for war are based on false pretences.
-She expressed her displeasure at Christianity being used as a justification of war as the origins of the faith made no appeal to armed force.
-For Matters, those advocating war in government along theological lines could not be trusted, "For their god is in their own consciousness, a magnified edition of themselves."
-Furthermore, in her address she provides a rebuttal of the militaristic arguments presented in the book War and the World's Life by Colonel Frederic Natusch Maude.
-Matters also questioned the importance of nationality – the rise of which being a central factor in the outbreak of the war she was denouncing.
+In June 1915, a year after the outbreak of World War I, Matters declared her opposition to the war in an address entitled "The False Mysticism of War".
+In essence, she argued that war was not a successful problem-solving mechanism and that justifications for war were based on false pretences.
+She expressed her displeasure at Christianity being used as a justification of war, because the origins of the faith made no appeal to armed force.
+For Matters, those advocating war in government along theological lines could not be trusted: "For their god is in their own consciousness, a magnified edition of themselves."
+Furthermore, she provided a rebuttal of the militaristic arguments presented in the book War and the World's Life by Colonel Frederic Natusch Maude.
+Matters also questioned the importance of nationality – the rise of which was a central factor in the outbreak of the war she was denouncing.
 With the newspapers of the day filled with honour rolls of dead soldiers and advertisements to purchase war bonds, her arguments were in conflict with a society engaged in total war.
 The address was later reproduced in the form of a pamphlet by the anti-war Peace Committee of the Society of Friends (Quakers) and sold for a small fee.
+Her brother, Charles Adams Matters, died at the Battle of Lone Pine in August 1915.

 Montessori method

-In 1916, Matters spent a year in Barcelona attending the Italian educator Maria Montessori's international course which focused on new educational strategies, looking at the whole child's development: physical, social, emotional and cognitive.
+In 1916, Matters spent a year in Barcelona attending the Italian educator Maria Montessori's international course, which focused on new education strategies for children, looking at the whole child's development: physical, social, emotional and cognitive.
 Spain's neutrality during the Great War allowed Matters to go there to study the child-centred approach to learning taught by Montessori, which fitted her view that education should be a universal right.
 On her return to England she resumed work with the poor children of East London and, on occasion, was invited to lecture education students in England and Scotland on the merits of the Montessori method.